-Qualification and Experience Related Questions
+Qualification and Experience-Related Questions

 This section of H1B Visa interview questions is related to your educational qualification and work experience.
 You have to express yourself during answering the questions of visa officers.
-They may ask such type of questions;
+They may ask such types of questions;

 - What is your field of interest?
 In which subject have you completed your degree?

 - Have you done any research projects during your studies?

 - Did you do an internship during the course?